How to File Your Own Divorce in Texas?

 In Texas, you are allowed to hand the paperwork to your spouse on your own.
 They will have 20 days to file either an Answer or a notarized Waiver.
 After that, you need to complete a disclosure process and exchange forms with financial information.

-4. Completing Your Divorce
+4. Finalize Your Divorce

 Contact the clerk to set a hearing date and ask whether your spouse should be present.
 On this day, you should be present at the court for a brief hearing.
 You might have to answer a few questions about your paperwork and the case in general during the process.
 After that, if everything is fine and papers are in order, the judge will sign the Final Decree of Divorce in Texas.